-I found the colorful circle tissue paper at Michael’s.
-They have so many fun patterns to choose from, so your options are endless.
+I found the colorful circle pattern of tissue paper at Michael’s.
+They have many fun patterns to choose from, so your options are endless.
 I started out with an old canvas I found at a yard sale.
-I actually got two.
-The other one is still in production – I will post next week on that one.
-I am doing it a little differently.
-I cleaned the canvas and added two coats of Gesso and let it dry.

-My canvas measured 24 x 29.
+The artist canvas I used measured 24 x 29.
 I needed 2 sheets of tissue paper to cover the top and to wrap around the sides.
-I used Matte Mod Podge, as I didn’t want too much shine.
+I used Matte Mod Podge, as I didn’t want the finishing sealer to be shiny.

-The other two pieces went to the left and right sides.
+The other piece of the tissue paper that I cut in half went to the left and right sides of the center piece of paper.
 Don’t worry too much about keeping your cuts straight.
-It won’t matter once you Mod Podge it to the canvas
+It won’t matter once you Mod Podge it to the canvas as the edges of the papers will blend in with each other.

 Pour Mod Podge onto the canvas and spread it around on the entire canvas surface and sides with a paint brush.

-Lay the center piece onto the canvas and then brush more Mod Podge on top of the tissue paper.
-Move your brush in all directions- this will create a brush stroke look to the canvas once the Mod Podge dries.
-Apply the left and right sides in the same manner.
-Wrap excess around to back and adhere with Mod Podge.
-Cut excess tissue paper with scissors.
+Lay the center piece of tissue paper onto the canvas and then brush more Mod Podge on top of the tissue paper.
+Move your brush in all directions – this will create a brush stroke look like a real painting has to the canvas once the Mod Podge dries.

 You will need ribbon and furniture nails to finish the edge of the canvas.

-When you reach the begining corner, remove that first nail and then place the other end of the ribbon under the existing ribbon.
+When you reach the beginning corner, remove that first nail and then place the other end of the ribbon under the existing ribbon.
 Tack the nail down again.